mmanjolo/Coursera-Capstone/README.md

 # coursera-capstone
-A repository for Coursera's Applied Data Science Capstone by IBM
+A repository for Coursera's Applied Data Science Capstone by IBM By Martin Manjolo